Send the link below via email or IMCopy

-Theory of Knowledge is .5 credit course taken in 11th & 12th grade.
-Though this class will not meet formally during the school day, students will be expected to fulfill obligations and deadlines, all of which will be graded accordingly.
+Theory of Knowledge is .5 credit course taken in 11th & 12th grade; either before or after school for one semester each year.
 It is an interdisciplinary investigation into the nature of knowledge of all kinds, both from the perspectives of the various Areas of Knowledge (mathematics, natural sciences, human sciences, history, the arts, and ethics) and the Ways of Knowing (emotions, language, reason and sensory perception).
 One key aim for the student as Knower is to develop the ability to look critically at what are called Knowledge Issues, the ways in which different kinds of knowledge can be seen from alternate viewpoints.
 The key question for the Theory of Knowledge student: "How do I know?"
 In one sense, this means, "What is the nature of knowledge?"

 Extended Essay/CAS is a .5 credit course taken in 11th & 12th grade.
 Though this class will not meet formally during the school day, students will be expected to fulfill obligations by abiding with the CAS & EE deadlines.
 The extended essay (EE) is an in-depth study of a focused topic chosen from the list of approved Diploma Program subjects.
 It is intended to promote high-level research and writing skills, intellectual discovery and creativity.
 The EE provides students with an opportunity to engage in personal research about topics of their own choice, under the guidance of a supervisor who teaches at Harrison High School.
 The goal is to complete a major piece of formal, structured writing, in which ideas and findings are communicated logically and coherently about the subject chosen.